jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 Here are some tips and tricks that I learned the hard way when developing and deploying web applications written for [node.js](https://nodejs.org) using [Docker](https://www.docker.com).

-There are lots of beginner level docker and node tutorials out there, but there do not seem to be many improver / intermediate level tutorials.
-The beginner level tutorials tend to miss out  some important best practices and practical advice, so that's what I'm aiming to cover here.

-In this tutorial, we'll set up the [socket.io chat example](http://socket.io/get-started/chat/) in docker, from scratch to production-ready.
+In this tutorial article, we'll set up the [socket.io chat example](http://socket.io/get-started/chat/) in docker, from scratch to production-ready, so hopefully you can learn them the easy way.
 In particular, we'll see how to:

   * Actually get started bootstrapping a node application with docker.
   * Not run everything as root (bad!).
+  * Use binds to keep your test-edit-reload cycle short in development.
   * Manage `node_modules` in a container (there's a trick to this).
   * Ensure repeatable builds with [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).
   * Share a `Dockerfile` between development and production.

-This article assumes you already have some familiarity with Docker and node.js.
+This tutorial assumes you already have some familiarity with Docker and node.js.
 If you'd like a gentle intro to docker first, you can <a href="http://jdlm.info/ds-docker-demo/" target="_blank">try my slides about docker</a> (<a href="https://news.ycombinator.com/item?id=8630451" target="_blank">discussion on hacker news</a>) or try one of the many, many other docker intros out there.

 ## Getting Started

 We're going to set things up from scratch.
 The final code is available [on github here](https://github.com/jdleesmiller/docker-chat-demo), and there are tags for each step along the way.
-[Here's the first step.](https://github.com/jdleesmiller/docker-chat-demo/tree/01-bootstrapping)
+[Here's the code for the first step](https://github.com/jdleesmiller/docker-chat-demo/tree/01-bootstrapping), in case you'd like to follow along.

 Without docker, we'd start by installing node and any other dependencies on the host and running `npm init` to create a new package.
 However, the whole point of using docker is that you don't have to install things on the host, so we'd like to avoid that.
+(And we'll learn more by doing it this way.)
 Instead, we'll start by creating a "bootstrapping container" that has node installed, and we'll use it to set up the npm package for the application.
-We'll also learn more by doing it this way.

 We'll need to write two files, a `Dockerfile` and a `docker-compose.yml`, to which we'll add more later on.
 Let's start with the bootstrapping `Dockerfile`: